primus/primus/README.md

 Primus provides a common low level interface to communicate in real-time using various of real-time frameworks.

+### Highlights

+1. Effortless switching between real-time frameworks and message parsers.
+2. Clean and stream compatible interface for client and server.
+3. Fixes bugs in frameworks and real-time communication where needed.
+4. Build with love and passion for real-time.
+5. Reconnect that actually works.

 ### Installation

 Primus is released in `npm` and can be installed using: